Azure-Samples/media-services-v3-dotnet/ContentProtection/BasicAESClearKey/README.md

 * Build and run the sample in Visual Studio

 * Optional, do the following steps if you want to use Event Grid for job monitoring.
-Please be noted, there are costs for using Event Hub.
+Please note, there are costs for using Event Hub.
 For more details, refer https://azure.microsoft.com/en-in/pricing/details/event-hubs/ and https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-faq#pricing.

 - Enable Event Grid resource provider